ethereum/act/README.md

 4. Given `(transition system = "CONTRACT")`, show that arbitrary properties hold.

 Note that steps 2, 3 and 4 can be done over Act only, without interaction with the source code/bytecode.
-Checking that the code implements the behaviour specification correctly should be much easier than proving that certain post conditions or contract invariants hold.
-Besides, reasoning about higher level properties outside the source code/bytecode also makes it easier to apply different tools, which we here refer to as `proof backends`.
+Reasoning about higher level properties outside the source code/bytecode also makes it easier to apply different tools, which we here refer to as `proof backends`.

 Proof Backends